-- 1. The Office of Generic Drugs recommends conducting a bioequivalence study with clinical endpoint in the treatment of moderate-to-severe persistent facial erythema of rosacea.
-The study should compare the test product versus the reference product and placebo (vehicle) control, each administered by applying a pea-size amount of the assigned study treatment to each of the five areas of the face (forehead, chin, nose, each cheek)-avoiding the eyes and lips-once daily for 15 days. - 2.
-A placebo (vehicle) control arm is recommended to demonstrate that the test product and reference product are active and as a parameter to establish that the study is sufficiently sensitive to detect differences between products. - 3.
-Inclusion criteria (the sponsor may add additional criteria): - a.
-Male or nonpregnant, nonlactating females aged at least 18 years - b.
+1. FDA recommends conducting a bioequivalence study with clinical endpoint in the treatment of moderate-to-severe persistent facial erythema of rosacea.
+The study should compare the test product versus the reference standard and placebo (vehicle) control, each administered by applying a pea-size amount of the assigned study treatment to each of the five areas of the face (forehead, chin, nose, each cheek)-avoiding the eyes and lips-once daily for 15 days.

+- 2. Inclusion Criteria (the sponsor may add additional criteria): - a.
+Males or non-pregnant, non-lactating females aged at least 18 years - b.
 A clinical diagnosis of facial rosacea - c.
-Moderate to severe persistent facial erythema associated rosacea at baseline, as determined by: - A Clinician Erythema Assessment (CEA) score of ≥ 3 at Screening and on Baseline/Day 1 prior to study drug application (per Table 1) - A Patient's Self-Assessment (PSA) score of ≥ 3 at Screening and on Baseline/ Day 1 prior to study drug application (per Table 2)
+Moderate to severe persistent facial erythema associated rosacea at baseline, as determined by both: - A Clinician Erythema Assessment (CEA) score of $\geq 3$ at screening and on baseline/Day 1 prior to study drug application (per Table 1) - A Patient's Self-Assessment (PSA) score of $\geq 3$ at screening and on baseline/ Day 1 prior to study drug application (per Table 2)